-- The effect first recognized in [Beskow-Nilsson'67], at least in the non-decay measurement context - Mathematically first established by Friedmann and Chernoff in the beginning of the 70's - Its popularity followed the paper [Misra-Sudarshan'77] where the name quantum Zeno effect was coined - New interest in recent years, in particular, because the effect becomes experimentally accessible in its non-ideal form: lifetime enhancement by measurement
+- The effect first recognized in [Beskow-Nilsson'67], at least in the non-decay measurement context - Mathematically first established by Friedmann and Chernoff in the beginning of the 70's - Its popularity followed the paper [Misra-Sudarshan'77] where the name quantum Zeno effect was coined - New interest in recent years, in particular, because the effect becomes experimentally accessible in its non-ideal form: lifetime enhancement by measurement.
+Moreover, even practical applications are previsioned

-- The effect first recognized in [Beskow-Nilsson'67], at least in the non-decay measurement context - Mathematically first established by Friedmann and Chernoff in the beginning of the 70's - Its popularity followed the paper [Misra-Sudarshan'77] where the name quantum Zeno effect was coined - New interest in recent years, in particular, because the effect becomes experimentally accessible in its non-ideal form: lifetime enhancement by measurement - New mathematical questions, in particular, about Zeno dynamics: what is the time evolution in PH generated by permanent observation?
+- The effect first recognized in [Beskow-Nilsson'67], at least in the non-decay measurement context - Mathematically first established by Friedmann and Chernoff in the beginning of the 70's - Its popularity followed the paper [Misra-Sudarshan'77] where the name quantum Zeno effect was coined - New interest in recent years, in particular, because the effect becomes experimentally accessible in its non-ideal form: lifetime enhancement by measurement.
+Moreover, even practical applications are previsioned - New mathematical questions, in particular, about Zeno dynamics: what is the time evolution in PH generated by permanent observation?